TurboSource-Marialis/machtiani-releases/README.md

 Your OpenAI API key.

-**WARNING: you are responsible for any costs incured for your requests with your OpenAPI key.
+**WARNING: you are responsible for any costs incured for your requests with your OpenAI API key.
 Although machtiani cli does provide estimates of token usage for storing and syncing as a courtesy, it's only an estimate of input token usage and not ouptut.
-There are no guarantees as to its accuracy.
+There are no guarantees as to its accuracy and it uses a generalized formula to approximate a wide range of tokens from different tokenizers, not specificially OpenAI's.
 Furthermore, there is no estimate for input or output for prompt operations.
 It's recommended you set usage limits directly with OpenAPI to avoid unexpected costs.**

 The plan is to make it work with other models, especially self-hosted ones.